SPECIES DESCRIPTION

 Fruit:-

-1) Siliqua 10-20 x 0·5-1 mm, glabrous, attenuate into the style.
+1) Siliquae, 10-20 x 0·5-1 mm, glabrous, patent to ascending, attenuate into the

-2) Seeds in 1 row, minute (c.0.5 mm) pale reddish-brown.
+2) Seeds, in 1 row, minute (c.0.5 mm) pale reddish-brown.

 Key features:-

-1) Pubescent or hispid, at least at the base.
+1) Pubescent, or hispid, at least at the base.

-2) Petals 2-4(-4·5) mm.
+2) Petals, 2-4(-4·5) mm.

-3) Siliqua 5-20(-30) x 0·5-0·8 mm, laterally compressed.± attenuate into the style.
+3) Siliqua, 5-20(-30) x 0·5-0·8 mm, laterally compressed.± attenuate into the style.

 Click here for a glossary of terms used.